RyantheKing/RyansSite/_posts/2025-04-11-backup-synology-with-omv.md

 There are many options for hardware when making a backup server.
 The two main decisions to be made are the computer to use for the server, and the drives to use.
 Your choice of computer can affect how many storage drives you are able to have, how much power your server uses, and how well it can perform certain tasks.
 Your choice of drives can also affect how much power your server uses, but will mainly affect drive speed, cost, and noise.

 ### Computer Hardware Choices
 Since cost is my main deciding factor, I chose to use an old Optiplex 390 that I already had.
 I have a couple other computers on hand like Raspberry Pis, but they are less powerful and also present a challenge when trying to connect a large number of drives.
 The Optiplex motherboard comes with 4 onboard SATA ports and a PCIe lane that I use to add more than 4 drives.
-If you plan to use the ZFS filesystem, it is also important that you consider the ZFS RAM recommendations. \
+If you plan to use the ZFS file system, it is also important that you consider the ZFS RAM recommendations. \
 If you want a slightly more preconfigured hardware option, you can get a NAS board.
 One such board is the [CM3588 NAS Kit](https://www.friendlyelec.com/index.php?route=product%2Fproduct&product_id=294){:target="_blank"} ($130-$145) or the [CM3588 Plus NAS Kit](https://www.friendlyelec.com/index.php?route=product/product&path=60&product_id=299){:target="_blank"} ($160-$220) recommended by [Linus Tech Tips](https://youtu.be/QsM6b5yix0U){:target="_blank"}.
 It has a high network bandwidth and space for a sufficient number of drives while having a power draw similar to a raspberry pi.

 ### Drive Choices